Crisis of Nurses’ Salaries and Staff Migration: Impact on Hospitals and Patient Care

 2023-08-10 11:32:08

 Nurses have never shared the profits of hospitals, as the latter enjoy their profits alone, while sharing crises with their nurses.
-And how can hospitals complaining about the emigration of their nursing staff refuse to adjust their wages denominated in Lebanese pounds, despite receiving their bills from patients in fresh US dollars?
+And how can hospitals complaining regarding the emigration of their nursing staff refuse to adjust their wages denominated in Lebanese pounds, despite receiving their bills from patients in fresh US dollars?
 How can hospitals risk the lives of their patients by putting pressure on their nurses, physically and psychologically?

 Low salaries

 More than 30 percent of the nursing staff have left Lebanon since 2019 until today.
 The overwhelming majority of immigrants are with long experience in the field of nursing.
-More than 3,300 male and female nurses immigrated, compared to about 9,000 male and female nurses who pay their subscriptions to the Syndicate.
+More than 3,300 male and female nurses immigrated, compared to regarding 9,000 male and female nurses who pay their subscriptions to the Syndicate.

-The nurses did not immigrate in greed for high salaries, but rather in search of salaries that secure their livelihood after they were unable to secure them in Lebanese private and government hospitals.
+The nurses did not immigrate in greed for high salaries, but rather in search of salaries that secure their livelihood following they were unable to secure them in Lebanese private and government hospitals.
 Even those who continue to work in hospitals at the present time, for no reason other than family or social circumstances that prevent them from emigrating, which is the case of dozens of them, perhaps hundreds.

 And how is it possible to secure a full month’s living and the cost of transportation, with a salary of only $230, according to what one of the nurses at Dar al-Amal University Hospital in Baalbek says, where workers in the x-ray departments earn only $165, which is not enough to pay the cost of transportation.